Auto Trader Group

-Auto Trader Group plc, commonly known as Auto Trader, is a British automotive online marketplace and classified advertising business.
-It enables the buying and selling of new and vehicles by private sellers and trade retailers.
-Auto Trader is listed on the London Stock Exchange trading under the ticker symbol AUTO, and is a constituent of the FTSE 100 Index.
+Auto Trader Group plc, commonly known as Autotrader, is a British automotive online marketplace and classified advertising business.
+Autotrader is listed on the London Stock Exchange trading under the ticker symbol AUTO, and is a constituent of the FTSE 100 Index.

 History

 Early history: twentieth century

-Auto Trader was founded in 1975 by English businessman and car aficionado John Madejski.

-Whilst on holiday in Florida, Madejski had seen a car sales magazine that included pictures of the vehicles on sale.
-Realising the potential of the idea, together with his business partners Paul Gibbons and Peter Taylor he founded Thames Valley Trader in 1977.
+Auto Trader was founded by John Madejski, Paul Gibbons and Peter Taylor as Thames Valley Trader in 1977.

-Initially, the magazine advertised anything and everything, from houses to cars and even aircraft, but it soon narrowed its focus to vehicles and was rebranded Auto Trader in 1988.
+It was rebranded Auto Trader in 1988.
 The first title was followed by the publication of a second one, Southern Auto Trader.

 The company launched a website, Autotrader.co.uk, in 1996, giving people the ability to buy or sell a car online.
-Consumers could search for cars and other vehicles using their postcode.
-Autotrader.co.uk quickly became the most popular automotive website in the United Kingdom, by 2009 attracting 10.3 million unique users per month, on average.

 British international investment firm BC Partners bought a stake in the business from John Madejski in July 1998 for £260m; then Guardian Media Group, who had acquired Automart in 1982, merged that business with Hurst Publishing in May 2000 so creating Trader Media.